Bye Bye Brazil

-Bye Bye Brazil (Bye Bye Brasil) is a 1979 comedy film co-written and directed by Carlos Diegues.
+Bye Bye Brazil (Bye Bye Brasil) is a 1979 satirical comedy film co-written and directed by Carlos Diegues.
 Starring José Wilker, Betty Faria and Fábio Jr., the film follows a circus troupe travelling through Brazil, seeking surviving late 1970's societal changes during the rising popularity of television.
 It was filmed on location in Belém, Altamira, Maceió and Brasília.

 The film had its international premiere at the main competition of the at the 1980 Cannes Film Festival.

 Plot

 The "Caravana Rolidei" (Holiday Caravan) is a traveling show made up of a magician, Lorde Cigano (Gypsy Lord), exotic dancer Salomé, and the mute strongman Andorinha (Swallow).
-The caravan drives their van up and performs in small towns along the São Francisco river.
+The caravan drives their van up and performs in small towns along the São Francisco River.
 Afterwards a local accordion player, Ciço, begs Lorde Cigano to let him join them.
 He agrees, and Ciço joins the caravan together with his pregnant wife Dasdô.
 They then go to Maceió to see the ocean, but completely fail to find any business.